-Baby Back Ribs: Always pork, these favorites come from the lowest rib section on the back of the pig.
+Always pork, these favorites come from the lowest rib section on the back of the pig.
 Cut from this loin section, they are sometimes called loin ribs.

-Short Ribs: Similar to pork spare ribs, short ribs are cut from the sixth to tenth rib (the front part) of beef cattle.
+Similar to pork spare ribs, short ribs are cut from the sixth to tenth rib (the front part) of beef cattle.

-Taken from the blade end of the loin, behind the upper shoulder butt, country style ribs are like a fatty pork chop.
-Fat runs between layers of less marbled meat.
+Taken from the blade end of the pork loin (behind the upper shoulder butt), country style ribs are like a fatty pork chop.
+You’ll find that the fat runs between layers of less marbled meat.

 Wondering Where to Begin: Ways to Smoke Ribs

-Smoker: The Smoker King tells you how.
+- Traditional Smoker: The Smoker King tells you how in this article.

-Electric Smoker: Char-Broil explains two methods for fall-off-the-bone ribs.
+- Smoked Ribs in an Electric Smoker: Char-Broil explains two methods for fall-off-the-bone ribs.